 - Label - enter a compute resource label

-- Compute Resource Type - choose the vCenter compute resource type
+- Compute Resource Type - select the vCenter compute resource type

-- Operating System Type - the operating system type of the virtual servers that can live on this compute resource
+- Operating System Type - select the operating system type of the virtual servers that can live on this compute resource:

 - CPU Units - adjust the slider to set the desired amount of CPU units for this compute resource